kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

 ###### Does this feature depend on any specific services running in the cluster?

-- `kube-apiserver`: must have the `EndpointSelector` feature gate enabled to accept `EndpointSelector` objects.
+- `kube-apiserver`: will need the `EndpointSelector` feature gate enabled to accept `EndpointSelector` objects.
-- `kube-controller-manager`: must be running and have the gate enabled for the `endpointslice-controller` and `service-endpointselector-controller` to reconcile `EndpointSelector` objects.
+- `kube-controller-manager`: will need to run with the gate enabled for the `endpointslice-controller` and `service-endpointselector-controller` to reconcile `EndpointSelector` objects.

-No external services or cloud provider APIs are required.
+No external services or cloud provider APIs will be required.

 ### Scalability

 ###### Will enabling / using this feature result in any new API calls?

 Yes.
+The implementation will introduce:

-- New watch: `endpointslice-controller` adds a watch on `EndpointSelector` objects.
+- New watch: `endpointslice-controller` will add a watch on `EndpointSelector` objects.
-- New writes: `service-endpointselector-controller` creates and deletes `EndpointSelector` objects in proportion to `Service` count and churn.
+- New writes: `service-endpointselector-controller` will create and delete `EndpointSelector` objects in proportion to `Service` count and churn.
-  In steady state, `Service` updates trigger a re-sync but typically produce no write if the `EndpointSelector` is already current.
+  In steady state, `Service` updates will trigger a re-sync but will typically produce no write if the `EndpointSelector` is already current.
-- `EndpointSlice` create/update/delete rate is unchanged for the `Service` projection path — the same slices are produced directly from the same Service and pod events.
+- `EndpointSlice` create/update/delete rate will be unchanged for the `Service` projection path — the same slices will be produced directly from the same Service and pod events.

 Throughput estimates relative to existing `EndpointSlice` load will be